Documents you must bring with you to your practical test.

 You must bring your signed driving licence and a valid passport if you have an old-style paper licence.

-Your test will be cancelled and you’ll lose your fee if you don’t bring the correct documents.
+Your driving test will not go, and you will lose your fee if you don’t bring the correct documents.

 What happens during the test

-Before you start the driving ability part of your test, you’ll be asked to perform an eyesight check.
-You will then be asked one vehicle safety question (tell me) before you drive away.
-You will be asked a show me question whilst driving during the test.
+Before you start the driving ability part of your test, you will need to perform an eyesight check.
+You will then need to answer one vehicle safety question (tell me) before you drive away.
+You will need to answer a show me question whilst driving during the test.

 You’ll have to read a number plate from a distance of:

-New-style number plates start with 2 letters followed by 2 numbers and then 3 letters ( AB 51 ABC).
+New-style number plates start with two letters followed by two numbers and three ( AB 51 ABC).